WootingKb/wooting-analog-sdk-old/README.md

+> This SDK has now been deprecated and has been surperseeded by out new version found [here](https://github.com/WootingKb/wooting-analog-sdk)

 # Wooting Analog SDK

 Direct access to raw analog values from an analog keyboard for game and application developers.

 ## Getting Started